V-Sekai/manuals/decisions/20231027-apartment-building-vr.md

 ## The Upside

-Building an apartment in VR can provide a unique and immersive experience for users.
+Building a cozy apartment in VR can provide a unique and immersive experience for users.
 It can also be used for various purposes such as virtual tours, real estate marketing, and interior design planning.

 ## The Downside